joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/09/19/podcasts/the-sean-diddy-combs-charges-explained.html

 **Monaco 2 Barcelona 1 - A comedy of errors; Yamal stars in front of Jordan; unlucky Pedri**\
-`In an eventful game at Stade Louis II, there were errors, a red card and goals - here we break down the action.`\
+`In an eventful game at Stade Louis II, there were errors, a red card and goals.
+Here we break down the action`\
 https://nytimes.com/athletic/5773839/2024/09/19/monaco-barcelona-yamal-champions-league/

 **Anna Delvey Needs More Than a Bedazzled Ankle Monitor to Win**\